EvgSkv/logica/README.md

 # Logica: language of Big Data

-Logica is an open source logic programming language for data manipulation.
+Logica is an open source declarative logic programming language for data manipulation.
 Logica is a successor to [Yedalog](https://research.google/pubs/pub43462/), a language created at Google earlier.